ckester23/CS422Project2/README.md

 ### docs folder

 This folder contains the documentation for the Gbiv application including the proposal, the SRS, the SDS, user docs, and developer's manual.
+It also contains our project outline.

 ### gbiv folder